How to Make Instagram Work for B2B Companies

 Bring Out the Humane Side of Your B2B Business

+Selling in itself is considered a social activity.
 Because a B2B business is essentially a people's business that thrives on lasting brand-customer relationships, connecting meaningfully can go a long way.
+This is why a customer service strategy is crucial.
 And Instagram is an excellent platform to bring out the humane side of your business that helps foster such personal connections.

-Whether it's sharing photos of your employees from your company booth in conferences or sharing behind-the-scene snapshots, there are many ways to celebrate the people who make your brand and also your brand's personality.
+Whether it's sharing photos of your employees from your conference company booths and fun team-building activities or sharing behind-the-scene snapshots - there are many ways to celebrate the people who make your brand and also your brand's personality.
 Take this post from Zendesk, for instance.
 It features the designs Zendesk's employees made when they were asked to draw the company's logo from memory:

 Or, look at this post from SproutSocial featuring one of SproutSocial's Site Reliability Engineers: